Developer-Mike/obsidian-advanced-canvas/README.md

 ## Known Issues - Create an issue if you find any!
 - [ ] Shapes are not shown in the preview
+- [ ] Custom path styles don't move the label of the edge